Hyatt Regency Savannah

-The weather in Charleston during the month of June is generally warm.
-The average temperature reaches a high of about 86° during the day and 75° in the evenings.
+The weather in Savannah during the month of June is very warm.
+The average temperature is mid 80s/90s during the day and mid to upper 70s in the evenings.

 Airport and Ground Transportation

-Charleston International Airport (CHS) is approximately 20 minutes from the Francis Marion Hotel.
+Savannah/Hilton Head International Airport (SAV) is approximately 25 minutes from the Hyatt Regency Savannah.

-- Taxi fare from airport to Francis Marion Hotel (12 miles) is approximately $30.
-Additional passengers are an extra fee.
+Taxi fare from airport to Hyatt Regency Savannah is approximately $28.
+Additional passengers are an extra $5.